pymanga/pyMANGA/web/content/en/contribution/Structure.md

 This sub-library characterizes the gathering of resources available above the ground.
 An above-ground resource relevant to pyMANGA is sunlight availability.
-A sub-model can, for example, describe how sunlight is available to individual trees if they are shwadowd by others.
+A sub-model can, for example, describe how sunlight is available to individual trees if they are shadowed by others.

 #### BelowgroundCompetition